Skinz3/Gears/readme.md

 # Welcome to Tcp.Net

-* Tcp.Net is a TCP asynchronous networking library, small and lightweight written in C# .NET Core 3.1
+* Tcp.Net is a small and lightweight networking library (TCP), written in C# .NET Core 3.1

 # Features